vijay99/multicontainer_dockercompose/README.md

 # multicontainer_dockercompose
-Spring boot multicontainer with docker compose application
+This is simple spring boot application having multiple container in docker compose.